Diversify Your Investments in 2025: Acorns, Masterworks, Robinhood, and Roots

 Overview

-Roots, through its REIT (real estate investment trust), offers a portfolio of single and multi-family rental properties in the greater Atlanta area.
-Roots has a unique model in which residents of Roots' properties can get invested in the fund for being good renters.
-By simply paying rent on time, taking care of their property, and being a good neighbor, a Roots resident can gain tangible equity in the fund.
+Roots, through its REIT (real estate investment trust), offers a portfolio of residential properties focused on the workforce housing segment currently in Atlanta and Augusta, GA, with expansion plans across the Southeast.
+Roots has a unique model in which renters of Roots' properties can get invested in the fund for being good renters.
+By simply paying rent on time, taking care of their property, and being a good neighbor, a Roots renter can earn rebates to invest in the fund.
 That opportunity is something that's incredibly important to find in a country where one in four Americans has less than $1,000 in savings.
 This program has led to low vacancy, low turnover costs, and great returns for its investors.

 As a REIT, Roots is required to distribute at least 90% of its profits and allows investors to liquidate, quarterly.
-Since the fund's inception (7/1/21-1/10/25), Roots has distributed over $2.5 million.
+Since the fund's inception, Roots has distributed over $3.7 million (7/1/21-5/6/25).

 Minimum Investment